-What To Watch And What's At Stake In The Alabama Senate Race
+What To Watch For And What's At Stake In The Alabama Senate Race

 Does Jones fire up black voters?

-Arguably bigger than whether Republicans stay home is if Jones can fire up black voters.
+Arguably bigger than whether Republicans stay home is whether Jones can fire up black voters.

 Off-year special elections can be particularly difficult for Democrats to turn out minority and young voters.
 But turning out black voters is key for Jones.
 African-Americans make up about 27 percent of Alabamians (and about 23 percent of registered voters).